Rokiis1/roadmap/miscellenous/1_level/1_database.md

 poetry add aiosqlite
 ```

-The `aiosqlite` package acts as the asynchronous driver that allows SQLAlchemy to communicate with SQLite when using `AsyncEngine` and `AsyncSession`.
+The `aiosqlite` package acts as the asynchronous driver that allows SQLAlchemy to communicate with SQLite.

-Once the installation is complete, the required dependencies become available to the application and can be imported into Python modules.

-At this point, all required dependencies for database integration are in place.
-The application can now begin defining how it connects to the database and how database access.

 Once the required dependencies are installed, the application needs a way to establish a connection to the database.
 This connection logic should be defined in a single, consistent place so it can be reused throughout the application.